MLB All-Star Voting 2018: Start Time and TV Schedule for Rosters Reveal

 Variety Of Teams Expected To Be Represented in Starting Lineups

-In certain seasons, the teams with dominant fan bases like the New York Yankees, Los Angeles Dodgers and Chicago Cubs take over the fan vote to put as many players from their team into the starting lineup as possible.
+In certain seasons, the teams with dominant fanbases like the New York Yankees, Los Angeles Dodgers and Chicago Cubs take over the fan vote to put as many players from their team into the starting lineup as possible.

 Although the Braves would possess one third of the NL starting lineup if Freeman, Albies and Markakis retain their respective leads, the rest of the starters in both leagues will be spread out among more than 10 teams.

-In the American League, as many as eight teams could be represented in the starting lineup, and that's without the selection of the starting pitcher.
+In the AL, as many as eight teams could be represented in the starting lineup, and that's without the selection of the starting pitcher.

 Houston, Cleveland, Baltimore, Boston, Tampa Bay, the Angels, Yankees and Chicago White Sox are set to be represented in the AL lineup, with the Red Sox being the only franchise in possession of two leaders in outfielder Mookie Betts and designated hitter J.D.
 Martinez.